T0ngChen/medRCT/README.md

 coverage](https://codecov.io/gh/T0ngChen/medRCT/graph/badge.svg)](https://app.codecov.io/gh/T0ngChen/medRCT)
 <!-- badges: end -->

-> Causal **Med**iation Analysis for Estimating Interventional Effects
+> Causal Mediation Analysis Estimating Interventional Effects Mapped to
-> that Emulate a **R**andomised **C**ontrolled **T**rial
+> A Target Trial

-The R package `medRCT` supports the estimation of interventional effects (VanderWeele, Vansteelandt, and Robins 2014) that are defined explicitly in terms of a target trial (Hernán and Robins 2016), where the treatment strategies are specified to reflect the hypothetical interventions, which are encoded by shifts in the joint distribution of the mediators (Moreno-Betancur et al. 2021). `medRCT` can accommodates multiple mediators in the presence of exposure-induced mediator-outcome confounders.
+The R package `medRCT` for causal mediation analysis supports the estimation of interventional effects (VanderWeele, Vansteelandt, and Robins 2014), specifically interventional effects that are defined explicitly in terms of a “target trial” (Hernán and Robins 2016), as proposed recently by Moreno-Betancur et al. (2021).
+In the target trial, the treatment strategies are specified to reflect hypothetical interventions targeting and thus shifting the joint distribution of the mediators. `medRCT` can accommodate any number of potentially correlated mediators, including mediators that are not of primary interest but that are intermediate (exposure-induced) mediator-outcome confounders.

 ## Installation